silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/04_security_and_best_practices/05_recursive_or_complex_queries.md

         max_query_complexity: 100 # default unlimited
 ```

-[info]
+> [!NOTE]
-For calculating the query complexity, every field in the query gets a default score 1 (including ObjectType nodes).
+> For calculating the query complexity, every field in the query gets a default score 1 (including ObjectType nodes).
 Total complexity of the query is the sum of all field scores.
-[/info]

 You can also configure these settings for individual schemas.
 This allows you to fine-tune the security of your custom public-facing schema without affecting the security of the schema used in the CMS.
 To do so, either replace `'*'` with the name of your schema in the YAML configuration above, or set the values under the `config` key for your schema using preferred file structure as defined in [configuring your schema](../getting_started/configuring_your_schema/).
 For example: